 The historic bill known as the Orrin G. Hatch–Bob Goodlatte Music Modernization Act (aka Music Modernization Act) was signed into law on October 11, 2018.
 Recording Academy members played a critical role through their tireless music advocacy efforts and during the legislative process.

 Congress should support bipartisan and common-sense music policy efforts to establish a public performance right for artists on terrestrial (AM/FM) radio.
 Traditional AM/FM radio is the only music platform that broadcasts music without paying royalties to the performers and producers who create it.
 Radio, which reaps billions in advertising revenues by exploiting music, is the only industry in America that uses the intellectual property of others without permission or compensation.
-Learn more about establishing a public performance right for sound recordings.
+In order to end the exploitation of creators on terrestrial radio, Sen. Marsha Blackburn (R-Tenn.) and Rep. Jerrold Nadler (D-N.Y.) recently introduced the bipartisan and bicameral AM-FM Act (Ask Musicians for Music Act).
+Learn more about the AM-FM Act and the effort to establish a public performance right for sound recordings.

-Latest Status: House Judiciary Chairman Jerry Nadler and Ranking Member Doug Collins penned a Dear Colleague letter stating their intentions to solve the issue of performance rights for artists in the 116th Congress.
-(April, 2019)
+Latest Status: Senator Marsha Blackburn and House Judiciary Chairman Jerrold Nadler (D-N.Y.) each introduced a version of the AM-FM Act in the Senate and the House of Representatives respectively.
+(November, 2019).
+Earlier, Nadler and Ranking Member Doug Collins penned a Dear Colleague letter stating their intentions to solve the issue of performance rights for artists in the 116th Congress.
+(April, 2019).